michellocana/eslint-plugin-just-why/README.md

 ## Rules

-- no-todo-comment - why set things to be done if we can do it now?
+- no-todo-comment - Why set things to be done if we can do it now?
+- no-if-else - IOP (If Oriented Programming) is bad, ternary is the future.